MattiaPlacido/MattiaPlacido/README.md

-## Hi there! 👋
+Hi there! 👋
-I'm a passionate Junior Web Developer currently finishing my Boolean course, where I'm diving deep into web development.
-Alongside that, I'm passionate about making video games and music!
+I'm a passionate Junior Web Developer actively looking for opportunities in the tech industry.
+Beyond that i love making music and anything that lets me express creativity.

-⚡ Currently working on:
+⚡ What I'm currently working on:

-Building my knowledge of backend development with Java and Java Spring.
+Deepening my knowledge of backend development and database design patterns

-Continuously improving my skills through hands-on projects and coding challenges.
+Leveling up through hands-on projects and coding challenges

 🔧 Tech Stack:

-Frontend: HTML, CSS, JavaScript, React, Node.js
+Frontend: HTML, CSS, JavaScript, React
 Backend: Java, Spring Boot, Node.js, Express.js

+I'm always open to connecting, collaborating, and learning from others in the community.
-Feel free to explore my projects, and let's connect! 🚀
+Feel free to explore my projects and maybe let's build something together! 🚀